Die Frau ohne Schatten: Act 1

 Barak, a dyer, shares his hut with his Wife and his three brothers: the One-Eyed Man, the One-Armed Man, and the Hunchback.
 The three brothers fight about a stolen item and are separated by the Wife, who throws a bucket of water at them.
-The brothers-in-law then argue with the Wife.
+The three brothers then argue with the Wife.
 Barak enters and stops the argument.
-The Wife wants to have her in-laws thrown out, but her husband refuses.
+The Wife wants to have her brothers-in-laws thrown out, but her husband refuses.

 The Dyer desires children, but his Wife fears the responsibility and has secretly sworn not to have any.
 The Dyer and his brothers leave, and the Empress and the Nurse arrive in disguise.
-The Wife wants them out of her house but the Nurse conjures up visions of luxury and promises them to the Wife in return for her shadow.
-The Wife agrees to deny her husband for three days during which the Nurse and the Empress will live at the Dyer's hut as poor relatives who have come to work as servants.
+The Nurse conjures up visions of luxury and promises them to the Wife in return for her shadow.
+The Wife agrees to deny her husband for three days, during which the Nurse and the Empress will live at the Dyer's hut as poor relatives who have come to work as servants.

-Barak approaches and the Wife is worried that dinner is not ready, the Nurse once more uses her magic to have everything ready, including the splitting of Barak's bed in two.
+Barak approaches and the Wife is worried that dinner is not ready.
+The Nurse uses her magic to have dinner ready, and also splits the couple's bed into two single beds, separating them with a curtain.
 The Nurse and Empress disappear, and the Wife is greatly upset by the offstage Voices of Unborn Children lamenting, which emerge from the fish that are cooking on the fire.
 The Dyer returns to find he is barred from his marital bed.
-The Wife curtly informs him of the impending stay of her "cousins" and goes off to her separate bed.
-From outside the Town Watchmen are heard singing of the importance of conjugal love.
+The Wife informs him of the impending stay of her "cousins" and goes off to her separate bed.
+From outside, the Town Watchmen are heard singing of the importance of conjugal love.
 Barak sighs and lies down to sleep on the floor.